weleoka/discdex/README.md

 2. Enter a name/label of your choice for referencing that particular disc.
 3. Let the work be done by discdex!

+#### SQL and exporting index file as CSV file.
+An example of the SQL query to create the table in a MySQL database is as follows:

+CREATE TABLE IF NOT EXISTS
+    discdex (path_to_device, device_name, path_to_file, file_name, file_type, modified, size)

+The data in a discdex indexing file can then be exported to a CSV file and inported to the SQL database table.

 ### Current Features: